imgag/ngs-bits/doc/tools/VariantFilterAnnotations.md

 	  KEEP - Force variants to be kept, even if filtered out by previous filter steps.

 	The following filters are supported:
-	Allele frequency                   Filter based on overall allele frequency of given by 1000 Genomes, ExAC and gnomAD.
+	Allele frequency                   Filter based on overall allele frequency given by 1000 Genomes, ExAC and gnomAD.
 	                                   Parameters:
 	                                     max_af - Maximum allele frequency in % [default=1] [min=0.0] [max=100.0]
-	Allele frequency (sub-populations) Filter based on sub-population allele frequency of given by ExAC.
+	Allele frequency (sub-populations) Filter based on sub-population allele frequency given by ExAC.
 	                                   Parameters:
 	                                     max_af - Maximum allele frequency in % [default=1] [min=0.0] [max=100.0]
-	Annotated pathogenic               Filter that matches variants annotated to be (likely) pathogenic by ClinVar or HGMD.
+	Annotated pathogenic               Filter that matches variants annotated to be pathogenic by ClinVar or HGMD.
 	                                   Parameters:
-	                                     sources - Sources of pathogenicity to use [valid=ClinVar,HGMD] [non-empty] action - Action to perform [default=KEEP] [valid=KEEP,FILTER]
+	                                     sources - Sources of pathogenicity to use [default=ClinVar,HGMD] [valid=ClinVar,HGMD] [non-empty] also_likely_pathogenic - Also consider likely pathogenic variants [default=false]
+	                                     action - Action to perform [default=KEEP] [valid=KEEP,FILTER]
 	Classification NGSD                Filter for variant classification from NGSD.
 	                                   Parameters:
-	                                     classes - NGSD classes [valid=1,2,3,4,5,M] [non-empty]
+	                                     classes - NGSD classes [default=4,5] [valid=1,2,3,4,5,M] [non-empty]
 	                                     action - Action to perform [default=KEEP] [valid=KEEP,FILTER,REMOVE]
 	Column match                       Filter that matches the content of a column against a perl-compatible regular expression.
 	                                   For details about regular expressions, see http://perldoc.perl.org/perlretut.html